lightstep/lightstep-benchmarks/README.md

 Appropraiate values for this measurement are in the 1-100μs range.
 We consider 10μs a good measurement, while a measurement of 100μs indicates a library that needs improvement.
-Current
-measurements:

-- golang 0.5μs
-- nodejs 10μs
-- python 15μs

 Our goal is that unless the CPU is saturated, the empty span cost is the only additional user-perceived latency impact that results